tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2022-06-10-kpw-arena-19-oko-za-oko.md

 * Greg delivered his sermon from the ring, where he announced he's not going to exert himself as he only cares for the upcoming Godzina Zero.
 Then he performed a ceremony to swear in a new tag team of Lesak and Chemik.
 * With the ref distracted, Greg put on his signet ring, and punched Darius to win.
 * Freyhart scored the first pinfall.
 David's victory was interrupted by the Gregorian Branch.
 Greg, waving a soft penis-shaped candy from his crotch, attempted to "feed" it to David, held down by Rosetti.
 The Fux Brothers and Zefir interfered to help David and Fynn.
+* This event marked the last appearance of Piotr Opolski, who sustained an injury shortly thereafter.

 ### References